 - Confirm that the name of the mailbox is in the format 'Mailbox Database XXXXXXXXXXX' where the last part is a number (the name should not include the server name).

 - Run the command prompt and type eseutil /mh 'name of the database.'

 - When the result appears, check the field State.

 - If the state is Clean Shutdown, you can try to mount the database once again.

 - If the state is Dirty Shutdown, the database needs repair.

 You can use the Eseutil tool for the database repair also.
-However, by using software tools like Kernel for Exchange Server, you can perform the Exchange Database Recovery instantly without going through any technical complexities.
+However, by using software tools like Exchange Server Recovery, you can perform the Exchange Database Recovery instantly without going through any technical complexities.

-Kernel for Exchange Server, an advanced tool for Exchange Recovery, retrieves information from the corrupt private and public folders of Exchange Server information store.
+Exchange Server Recovery, an advanced tool for Exchange Recovery, retrieves information from the corrupt private and public folders of Exchange Server information store.
 It repairs the Dirty shutdown states and achieves Clean Shutdown sates very easily.
 This easy-to-use tool works with all versions of MS Exchange Server and all Outlook versions above 97.
 With its remarkable ability to retain the properties and content of the mailbox items, it is one of the most preferred tools for Exchange Database recovery.
-If interested, you can download and run the trial version of Kernel for Exchange Server free and save 25 recovered items form each folder on Live Exchanged Server platform, Outlook folder and Office 365 platform.
+If interested, you can download and run the trial version of Exchange Server Recovery software free and save 25 recovered items form each folder on Live Exchanged Server platform, Outlook folder and Office 365 platform.
 You can purchase it later if you want to save all recovered items.